devhliu/wrt-project/radon_analytic/README.md

 3) The third line contains a number of shifts which are positioned uniformly along [-1,1].
 4) The fourth lines containes a number of points per dimension in a unit cube.

-Some comments are allowed after each line, however the length of the whole line should not exceed 128 symbols.
+Some comments are allowed after each line, however the length of each line should not exceed 128 symbols.

 ### Example of a config file

 > 256			: number of longitude angles
 > 128			: number of latitude angles
 > 129			: number of steps per fixed direction
 > 129			: number of points on the grid per dimension
+>